-We offer ‘routine’ appointments with a GP which can be booked by phone or online up to four weeks in advance.
+We offer ‘routine’ appointments with a GP which can be booked by phone, using e-consult or online up to four weeks in advance.
 Appointments with a GP are for 10 minutes only and are restricted to the purpose for which the appointment was originally booked.

 Urgent GP Appointments

 We offer consultations by telephone for a Doctor or Nurse to answer quick queries from patients which do not require a face-to-face conversation.
+Telephone appointments with Pharmacists, Mental Health practitioners and Physiotherapists are available 7 days a week including bank holidays.
 Please note that these consultations can only be booked by telephone.
 We will try to give you a time slot for the doctor to call, so please ensure you are available to take the call.

 The local out-of-hours service also has capacity to see people at home.
 This is accessed via calling 111 or NHS111 online.